First Look at Bodega Canal

 The latest from the Ward 8 team is changing the game in the neighborhood around the TD Garden.

 With a totally new Celtics team awaiting tipoff of the 2017-18 season, it seems only fitting that some bars around the arena get a refresh, too.
-Bodega Canal is one such new establishment: Coming in early November, the latest from the team behind Ward 8 and North Square Oyster replaces an old-school pub and club with a casual, rustic-glam hotspot.
+Bodega Canal is one such new establishment: Officially opening Monday, Nov.
+20, the latest from the team behind Ward 8 and North Square Oyster replaces an old-school pub and club with a casual, rustic-glam hotspot.

 The expansive Mexican restaurant and bar boasts a 295-person capacity, and will have a few different areas for dining and lounging.
 As anyone who has pre-gamed at Ward 8 knows, that oval bar gets crowded, and it doesn’t really offer a lot of space for group dining.
 Owner Nicholas Frattaroli says that will not be a problem at Bodega Canal.